Jessica Weintraub: 2023

 Weintraub began competing with the Aspire Gymnastics Academy rhythmic gymnastics group in 2023.
 The group placed fifth in the all-around at the 2023 Tashkent World Cup.
 Additionally, they finished seventh in the 5 hoops final and sixth in the 3 ribbons + 2 balls final.
 They won a silver medal in the group all-around at the Australian Championships.
 The Aspire group was not selected for the 2023 World Championships, and their appeal to the National Sports Tribunal was dismissed.

 2024–present

 Weintraub and the Aspire group won a silver medal and two bronze medals at the 2024 Aphrodite Cup.
-In May they won two golds and one silver at the Sofia International Tournament, getting the chance to compete at the continental championships.
+In May, they won two golds and one silver at the Sofia International Tournament, getting the chance to compete at the continental championships.

 The Oceanian Championships were held in Budapest along the European ones.
-There Weintraub, Phoebe Learmont, Liidia Iakovleva, Emmanouela Frroku and Saskia Broedelet won gold in the All-Around, thus earning the chance to represent Australia at the 2024 Paris Olympics.
+There, Weintraub, Phoebe Learmont, Liidia Iakovleva, Emmanouela Frroku and Saskia Broedelet won gold in the All-Around, thus earning the chance to represent Australia at the 2024 Paris Olympics.

 2024 Paris Olympics

-Weintraub will compete for Australia at the 2024 Paris Olympics in the Women's rhythmic group all-around at the Adidas Arena on 9–10 August, at 17 years of age.
+Weintraub competed for Australia at the 2024 Paris Olympics in the Women's rhythmic group all-around at the Adidas Arena on 9–10 August, at 17 years of age.
+Australia's rhythmic group, composed of herself, Phoebe Learmont, Liidia Iakovleva, Emmanouela Frroku and Saskia Broedelet, placed the nation's best result yet, 11th.